Emmotes/ic_spoilers/docs/exclusivitydates.md

 # Current Exclusive Special Events

-When a season ends - most of the items that were available in the season pass track become exclusive and unavailable for a period of six months - at which point they become available again.
-Usually this means everything goes into Wild Offers (including the feats) while feats also become available for gems.

-Modron cores that were in the season pass are added to Wild Offers - and ones that were in the free track become available for gems the same way the Strong Core is.
+We've been told the typical exclusivity period for things that were in special events like Emergences or a giveaway is 3 months before it becomes available again.

+Feats will become available for gems while most everything else will end up in Wild Offers.
+Sometimes there are exceptions though and skins can be put in the gem shop for example.

 For Emergences - the items added will remain in the Thayan Enclave until the following Emergence ends.
 Then it will remain exclusive for another 3 months.
-Because of this - I have set the `End Date` for Emergences as the date the items leave the shop (not the date the emergence actually ended).
+Because of this - I have set the End Date for Emergences as the date the items leave the shop (not the date the emergence actually ended).

-For platform giveaways we've been told the exclusivity period is 3 months from the moment the giveaway ends.

 <span class="postSeasonTableColumn">
 <span class="postSeasonTableRow postSeasonTableRowShowHideAll"><a id="showHideAll" onClick="exclusiveToggleAllContents()" style="cursor:pointer">[show all contents]</a></span>